$3D$-flows Generated by the Curl of a Vector Potential \& Maurer-Cartan Equations: Examples

 We denote the dynamics governed by the equations \eqref{DH} by a vector field $v$.
 We complete the vector field $v$ into a basis $(v,u,w)$ satisfying the $\mathfrak{sl}(2)$ algebra exhibited in \eqref{sl-2-v}.
 A direct computation gives this basis as

 Referring to the identity \eqref{LM}, the volume is computed to be

 According to \eqref{a-b-c}, we get the one form sections as

 where $M$ is the multiplier in \eqref{mult-DH}.
 It is now straight forward to check that these forms are satisfying the equations \eqref{MC-alg} presented in Theorem \ref{Basis}.
-Polynomial character of the multiplier $M$ permits us to assign dimensions $[x]=1$, $[y]=2$, and $[z]=3$ read $[M]=-6$.
-According to this dimension analysis one arrives at the dimensions of the one-form sections in \eqref{a-b-c-DH} as $[\alpha ]=0$, $[\beta ]=-1$ and $[\gamma]=1$, respectively.
+Polynomial character of the multiplier $M$ permits us to assign dimensions $[x]=1$, $[y]=2$, and $[z]=3$.
+Thus $[M]=-6$.
+Accordingly, one computes the dimensions of the one-form sections in \eqref{a-b-c-DH} as $[\alpha ]=0$, $[\beta ]=-1$ and $[\gamma]=1$, respectively.
 This is obeying $\mathfrak{sl}(2)$ algebra realization of the one-form sections.
 The exterior derivative $d\gamma $ will define the curl potential for the dynamics $v$.
 Since Darboux-Halphen is known not to admit any polynomial integrals, this structure shows only that bi-Hamiltonian structure exists.